 This page was written by Jennifer Llewellyn and Steve Thompson.
 To reference this page, use the following citation:

-J. Llewellyn et al, “Nikita Khrushchev”, Alpha History, accessed [today’s date], http://alphahistory.com/coldwar/nikita-khrushchev/.
+J. Llewellyn & S. Thompson, “Nikita Khrushchev”, Alpha History, accessed [today’s date], https://alphahistory.com/coldwar/nikita-khrushchev/.